rust-lang/rust/doc/tutorial-borrowed-ptr.md

 ~~~

 As you can see, the `size` pointer would not be pointing at a `float` and
-not a record.
+not a struct.
 This is not good.

 So, in fact, for every `ref` binding, the compiler will impose the
 same rules as the ones we saw for borrowing the interior of a unique